kaystrobach/TYPO3.piwikintegration/Documentation/Extpiwikintegration/Installation/ManualInstallation(draftMayNotBeCompleteNotRecommend)/Index.rst

 #.
 Install and enable the plugin EXT:piwikintegration.

 #.
-Copy Piwik in typo3conf/piwik/piwik so that the index.php is
+Copy Matomo in typo3conf/piwik/piwik so that the index.php is
    accessable via typo3conf/piwik/piwik/index.php

 #.
-Setup Piwik with the same database parameters as you use for your
+Setup Matomo with the same database parameters as you use for your
    TYPO3 installation.
 You need to set the prefix to “tx\_piwikintegration\_“ as this is required for EXT:piwikintegration.

 #.
 Open the statistik module, click on the page, or a subpage, where you
    have added the static template.
-The backendmodule should now recognize that Piwik is correctly installed (by checking if the config file exists).
+The backendmodule should now recognize that Matomo is correctly installed (by checking if the config file exists).
 This will show the overview page.

 #.
-Don't forget to install the TYPO3\* plugins in Piwik application (Web
+Don't forget to install the TYPO3\* plugins in Matomo application (Web
    -> Statistics -> Direct Statistics Access -> Admin -> Plugins),
    especially the TYPO3Auth plugin is mandatory for authentification against the TYPO3 session.
 If this works you can disable the Login